This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Bandages in multiple sizes

-Michelle Van Doren and her family recently made big changes, leaving a city home and city salary behind to create a homestead on 2.5 acres in the mountains.
-She says that it was exciting, scary, and stressful, but so worth it!
+Michelle Van Doren and her family left a city home and city salary behind to create a homestead on 2.5 acres in the mountains.
 Her blog focuses on the struggles and uncertainty of their journey from the Washington, DC suburbs to their small home in the country.
-Find Michelle over at Seeking Joyful Simplicity.
+Find Michelle at Seeking Joyful Simplicity.